 We are mandated by the Provincial Government to have a Quality Committee, and technically it is a Board Committee, although its work is very much operational.
-It is primarily populated by staff, however, we ask one Board director to sit on as the official Board representative.
+It is primarily populated by staff, however we have at times had a director to sit on as a Board representative.
 This director reports back to Board meetings on the work of the committee.